-Its name means 'gentle way', but Judo is a full-on combat sport in which a false move or the slightest loss of concentration can result in defeat.
+Judo means the ‘gentle way’, but it is a full-on combat sport in which a false move or the slightest loss of concentration can result in defeat.

-Judo originated in Japan in the late 19th century, as an activity embracing physical, mental and moral aspects.
-Its founder, Kano Jigoro, was the first Japanese member of the International Olympic Committee.
+Judo originated in Japan in the late 19th century, as an activity embracing physical, mental, educational and moral aspects.
+The founder, Dr. Kano Jigoro, was the first Japanese member of the International Olympic Committee.

-Judo became an Olympic sport for men at the Tokyo 1964 Games, when the competition was staged in the [link to] Nippon Budokan - the same venue that will be used at Tokyo 2020.
-Women's events were added to the Olympic programme at Barcelona 1992.
+Judo was introduced as an Olympic sport for men at the Tokyo 1964 Games.
+The event took place at the [link to] Nippon Budokan.
+Judo will return to the same venue for Tokyo 2020.
+The women's events were added to the Olympic programme at Barcelona 1992.

 The objective of Judo is to throw or takedown an opponent to the ground; subdue them with a pinning hold, or force them to submit with a joint lock or a choke.
 Athletes (known as judoka) wearing white or blue judogi (judo uniforms) face each other on a 10 x 10 metre mat and deploy any of the 100 techniques available.
 These are divided into 68 nagewaza (throwing techniques) and 32 katamewaza (grappling techniques).

-The highest score a judoka can earn is called ippon or one point, which wins the four-minute match.
-A judgment of ippon for a throwing technique requires strength and speed that lays the opponent on their back.
+The highest score a judoka can earn is “Ippon”, it is the ultimate way to claim victory in the match and is the highest score in judo.
+After Ippon is scored, the match is over.
+A judgment of Ippon for a throwing technique puts the opponent on their back with strength, speed and control.
 If a throw or other technique is successfully executed but all the requirements for ippon are not met, waza-ari (a half-point) is awarded.
+Two waza-ari's in one match is the equivalent of Ippon.
 Penalties can also be awarded for passivity or behaviour deemed contrary to the spirit of Judo.

-If scores are level and there is no clear winner, the bout goes into 'Golden score' overtime.
+If scores are tied, the bout goes into ‘Golden score' or overtime.
 The first contestant to achieve a further score wins.

 Judoka execute these techniques in the blink of an eye and an athlete behind on points can often achieve a major turnaround in the final seconds of a match.
 This is a sport where you can't look away for a moment.